CalvinHartwell/getting-started-with-kylo/chapter2/section1.md

 Note that the machine can be made to work with less resources but the recommendations here will work well.

-* The use of a public IP address is dangerous as it exposes the machine to the whole of the web.
+&ast; The use of a public IP address is dangerous as it exposes the machine to the whole of the web.
 If we open up the port to Ambari Depending on your VPC setup, you might not want to do this at all as it could expose your company's internal network to the internet (for example, if you're using AWS Direct Connect).
 Preferably the use of a VPN would be better: [Amazon VPN Connections](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/vpn-connections.html).

 ### Provision the Machine